Njupeskär Sweden's highest waterfall?

 With 70 metres it is the highest free fall in Sweden!

-When you measure the hight of a waterfall you also count the small streams and falls directly before and after the main fall - and then, Njupeskär is in fact not the highest waterfall in Sweden.
-And if we look across the border to Norway, they have 10 of the worlds 30 highest waterfalls!
+When you measure the height of a waterfall you also count the small streams and falls directly before and after the main fall - and then, Njupeskär is in fact not the highest waterfall in Sweden.
+And if we look across the border to Norway, they have 10 of the world's 30 highest waterfalls!

 The sound of great volumes of water crashing down is almost deafening, and the falling water creates a thick fog that a large number of unusual mosses and lichens like.

 It is easy to walk to Njupeskär during the summer, all you need is jogging shoes.
 The trail has gravel and wooden trails and parts of it can be done with stroller or wheelchair.
 Please ask the staff at naturum, the visitor center, if you have any questions.
 The trail is a bit steep at places.

 BUT, keep in mind that there is still some snow and ice on the trail in the beginning of June, and the first snow comes in October.

 Do not go down in the Njupeskär gorge if there is still snow on the mountain sides and on the trail leading up to the waterfall.
 There is a great risk of avalanches and snow, ice and rocks can come falling down.